Greylock Partners: History

 In 2014, Greylock launched Communities, a series of networking events centered on areas like design, big data, infrastructure engineering, user growth, data science, and network security.
 The communities are composed of product managers, engineers, and technologists from Silicon Valley's largest and fastest growing companies who meet once a quarter.
 Their branch in Israel formerly known as Greylock IL was rebranded as 83north in January 2015.

-Greylock partners include David Sze, Reid Hoffman, Mustafa Suleyman, and John Lilly.
+Greylock partners include David Sze, Reid Hoffman, and Mustafa Suleyman.

-Investments

-Greylock Partners focuses on the following areas of investment: